Phone (208) 459-1627 Ext. 124

 Business, Economics, Computer Apps., Publishing, Consumer Math

-Dan is pleased to be in his fifth year teaching at Gem State Adventist Academy.
+Dan is pleased to be in his eighth year teaching at Gem State Adventist Academy.
 He joined our team with over 25 years of private-sector business experience, most recently as the founder and president of DRE, Inc., an architectural design and drafting firm.
 His aim is to help students employ sound biblical principles in today's business settings.
 Currently, Dan is working on his M.A. through Andrews University and is privileged to serve as treasurer for the Caldwell Adventist Elementary School.
 Dan and his wife, Dene Sue, are church planters, bible teachers, and lay evangelists.
 Dan regularly speaks at churches throughout the Idaho Conference.
 He served for six years as the president of the Northwest Chapter of Adventist-laymen's Services and Industries (ASI).
 His pastimes include bible study, travel, home design, remodeling, and landscaping.

 CECILIA SIMMONS, B.A.